JK-OK/Multiwavelet-toolbox/README.md

 # Multiwavelet toolbox for MATLAB

 This repository contains the Multiwavelet toolbox for MATLAB.
 Presented Multiwavelet toolbox was developed in MATLAB 2021b and consists of 13 main functions, 10 support functions, 2 scripts, and a data file.
-Currently the toolbox can implement Discrete Multiwavelet transform (DMWT), Multilevel DMWT, Symmetrical multilevel DMWT, 2D DMWT, 2D multilevel DMWT, and of course inverse transform, with the use of following Multiwavelets:
+Currently, the toolbox can implement Discrete Multiwavelet transform (DMWT), Multilevel DMWT, Symmetrical multilevel DMWT, 2D DMWT, 2D multilevel DMWT, and of course inverse transform, with the use of the following Multiwavelets:
 - DB2-DB8
 - Haar
 - DGHM